 In response to this, the idea of holding media interventions has been brought up.
 Mass media has a wide, prolific audience through channels of communication.
 Rather than a conventional intervention where face-to-face contact occurs, mass media interventions reach out to a large number of people at once.
 They vary in several aspects, such as their target audience, their resources, and their specific area.
 These kinds of interventions are utilized because it allows for an introduction that does not overwhelm its audience.
 Mass media campaigns have been proven to be more effective when they are conducted thoroughly and last for a longer amount of time.

 Healthcare professionals and individuals or families who have experienced the stigma associated with mental health are usually advocates for mass media interventions.
 Some research studies have found that anti-stigma mass media interventions on mental health have managed to reduce discrimination, as well as increase the utilization of mental health services.
+This study is also found in an article in www.whattoexpect.com.
 However, despite these results, this type of approach is still highly intricate and should be dealt with delicately.

 Situating Mental Health Stigma Within The Community